djay321/Caesar-Cipher/README.md

 ---

 ## ✨ Features
-- 🔑 Encrypt text with a custom shift.
-- 🔓 Decrypt encrypted text easily.
-- 🔁 Runs in a loop until you type `exit`.
+- 🔑 **Customizable Encryption** – Encode messages with any shift value you choose.
+- 🔓 **Instant Decryption** – Decode messages back using the same shift value.
+- 🔁 **Continuous Run** – Perform multiple encryptions and decryptions without restarting the program.
-- 📝 Keeps spaces, numbers, and special characters unchanged.
+- 📝 **Smart Handling of Characters** – Spaces, numbers, and special characters remain unchanged.
-- 🖥️ Interactive CLI interface with clean output.
+- 🔡 **Case-insensitive Input** – Works seamlessly with lowercase input (future support for uppercase planned).
+- 🖥️ **User-Friendly CLI** – Clean prompts and output for easy interaction.

 ---